Guide Likely

 The Leonida Keys in GTA 6 with their water-based activities

-Let’s be honest for a second.
 How many hours did you spend in GTA V without touching a single mission?
 Driving like a maniac on the freeway, provoking absurd police chases, playing golf while Trevor was waiting for your call?
-If you’re like most players, the main story was just an excuse to explore the world.
+For most players, the main story was just an excuse to explore the world.

-And GTA 6 is about to take that concept to another dimension.
-Rockstar learned from Red Dead Redemption 2 — a game where simply riding a horse could generate dozens of hours of emergent content.
-Now transpose that into a modern tropical setting.
-Welcome to Leonida.
+GTA 6 is set to take that concept considerably further.
+Rockstar learned from Red Dead Redemption 2, a game where simply riding a horse could generate dozens of hours of emergent content.
+Transpose that into a modern tropical setting and you get Leonida.

 The Leonida Keys, a tropical paradise packed with water activities